 If you look at this traveling style from another viewpoint, I must say, yes you cannot travel independently now as an American.
 You aren’t supposed to go away from the group, hotel, etc on your own to explore things for yourself.
 As there’s no US embassy in Iran, it’ll be a great headache for yourself, the tour operator, the tour guide and other co-travelers if you are caught in a problematic situation.
 Apart from the embarrassment, everyone’s time will be wasted because of you.

 It will be great to know how many German, French, Italian, Spaniard, etc travelers register for such tours months ahead of time to make the best of their time visiting Iran.
 Americans visiting Iran should know Iran is a big country with lots of things to see, which isn’t possible in a short time, specially without a guide.
 Tour guides make it extremely convenient for you to see more and learn more about Iran.
 I invite you to search this website for “tour guides” and find some useful information in this regard!

-What’s in It for Americans Visiting Iran This Way?
+What’s in It for Americans Traveling to Iran This Way?